johannlilly/youtube_decypher-media_ethereum-dapp/README.md

 We don't want to change state out of order, or when certain conditions haven't yet been met.
 Use a modifier.
 A *modifier* is a way for you to put reusable code into function definitions that can ensure some sort of data is valid before proceeding with the function.

 When writing the code for a modifier, when you include *_;* in a code block, you are saying to delegate to the function that uses this modifier.
 Think, replace *_;* with the definition of the function.

+#### throw

+All state transitions (from a transaction) are atomic.
+Everything within a code block must be true for the block to work.
+You can't have a partial update.
+It all succeeds or fails together. *Throw* drains the transaction of all of its gas so that none of the state transitions are valid, so the entire thing is as if it never happened.